Gateway Region: Post-war prosperity and urban decline

-Pre-/post Millennium
+Pre- and post-millennium

 The New Jersey Meadowlands Commission was established in 1969 to protect the delicate balance of nature, provide for orderly development, and manage solid waste activities in the New Jersey Meadowlands District, and the Meadowlands Sports Complex opened in 1976.
 Terminals A, B, and C at Newark Airport were completed in 1973.

-People's Express later made the airport its major hub, and passenger volumes increased.
+People's Express later made the airport its major hub, increasing the airport's passenger volumes.
 Liberty State Park opened in 1976.
-Gentrification of the Hoboken and Downtown Jersey City nineteenth century districts began in the late 1970s, which led to the eventual re-development of the Hudson Waterfront.
-Secaucus Junction, Midtown Direct, and Hudson–Bergen Light Rail began service and changed commuting patterns.
+Gentrification of the Hoboken and Downtown Jersey City nineteenth-century districts began in the late 1970s, which led to the eventual redevelopment of the Hudson Waterfront.
+Secaucus Junction, Midtown Direct, and the Hudson–Bergen Light Rail began service and changed local commuting patterns.
 The Highlands Water Protection and Planning Act was passed in 2004 to protect the watershed which supplies much of the region.
-Cory Booker became mayor of Newark.
+Cory Booker became mayor of Newark in 2006.
 The Prudential Center opened in downtown Newark in 2007.
-American Dream Meadowlands, a large shopping/entertainment complex, opened on October 25, 2019..
+American Dream Meadowlands, a large shopping and entertainment complex, opened on October 25, 2019.

 Transportation

-The Gateway Region has an extensive network of national highways, state freeways, and toll roads; commuter and long distance trains; an expanding light rail system; local and interstate bus routes; and is home to one of the New York/New Jersey metropolitan area's three major airports.
+The Gateway Region has an extensive network of national highways, state freeways, and toll roads; commuter and long-distance trains; an expanding light rail system; local and interstate bus routes; and is home to one of the New York/New Jersey metropolitan area's three major airports.
 Much of the rail and surface transit system is operated by New Jersey Transit and the high transit ridership is mostly oriented to commuters traveling to downtown Newark, lower and midtown Manhattan, and increasingly, the Hudson Waterfront.
 Outside of the most "city-like" areas of Greater Newark, Elizabeth, Hudson County, and Greater Paterson, the automobile remains the most common means of intra-regional travel.
 The Port of New York and New Jersey is the busiest on the East Coast of the United States.